Module 6.4: Compliance for Regulated Industries

 SOC 2 Evidence Collection

 Section titled “SOC 2 Evidence Collection”Stop and think: An auditor will not accept “we have RBAC configured” as evidence.
-They need proof that specific controls were in place at specific times over the audit period.
-How does automated monthly evidence collection differ from simply exporting your current configuration?
+They need proof that specific controls were in place at specific times across the entire audit period.
+How does a monthly automated evidence-collection job differ from simply exporting your current configuration on the day the auditor asks?

 # CC6.1: Access controlkubectl get clusterrolebindings -o json > "${EVIDENCE_DIR}/clusterrolebindings.json"kubectl get rolebindings --all-namespaces -o json > "${EVIDENCE_DIR}/rolebindings.json"